 In selecting our Artist Advisers we prioritise independent artists, curators and producers who work outside institutional contexts and are largely beyond our funding focus on the first 10 years of establishing a professional practice.
 We look for people who are actively engaged in wider debates and contexts around their practice.

-The first Artist Advisers were announced on 4 March 2019 and are:
+The most recent round of Artist Advisers were appointed in March 2020 and are:

 See them in pictures here.

 Our initial appointments focused on those who already had a connection to our work to support us with piloting this new way of working.
-However, to grow the pool of Artist Advisers we are keen to move beyond those we know to fill the gaps and ensure we achieve what we have set out to do over the coming years.
+In growing the pool of Artist Advisers we are keen to move beyond those we know to fill the gaps and ensure we achieve what we have set out to do over the coming years.

 What they do

 - Provide specific art form and discipline expertise;